aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 If the response received by the iOS app is identical to the reference response stored in the web app then we consider the entire test successful.
 The iOS application may assume a test is successful given it receives a 200 response code from the Landgate server.
-Often though OGC services will respond with a 200 code but include an exception in the response data.
+Often though OGC servers will respond with a 200 code but send exception text in place of the response data.
 The reference check uncovers these test failures.
 Should a test type return 0% successful reference checks we assume that there is a process error or an incorrect reference object and disregard the test type entirely.

 ### Data Model and Structures